 Who takes it?

 The exam is a graduation requirement for Undergraduate majors (B.A.
-MDLG with a concentration in one or more of the following languages: Arabic/ARAB, Chinese/CHIN, French/FREN, German/GRMN, Japanese/JAPN, Latin/LATN, Spanish/SPAN), but not for Graduate students, who take a “Comprehensive Exam”; for info see the respective sections in the M.A./M.A.T Spanish Handbook.
+MDLG with a concentration in one or more of the following languages: Arabic/ARAB, Chinese/CHIN, French/FREN, German/GRMN, Japanese/JAPN, Latin/LATN, Spanish/SPAN).
+It is not required for Graduate students, who take a “Comprehensive Exam”; for info see the respective sections in the M.A./M.A.T Spanish Handbook.

 When and Where?